Risk management

 Strategic risks

-Number | Description |
+Number | Explanation |

 1 | Availability of staff: There is a shortage of staff with the right qualities.
-This not only puts pressure on the quality of primary tasks, it also gives us insufficient adaptability/agility to bring about the desired strategic changes. |
+This puts pressure on the quality of primary tasks.
+It also gives us insufficient adaptability/agility to bring about the desired strategic changes. |

-2 | Inter-division changes: Divisions focus mainly on their ‘own’ organization.
+2 | Cross-divisional changes: Divisions focus mainly on their ‘own’ organization.
 As a result, strategic projects are progressing slowly, and UMC Utrecht is not seen as one organization from the outside. |

-3 | Centralization of Healthcare: IZA requirements and the vision formulated by UMC Utrecht demand intensive cooperation with (regional) partners.
-There is a risk that arrangements/activities within UMC Utrecht will not be sufficiently suited to the cooperations that are organized.
-This will also put pressure on our position as an innovative medical science center. |
+3 | Centralization of healthcare: IZA requirements and the vision formulated by UMC Utrecht demand intensive collaboration with (regional) partners.
+There is a risk that organizational practices/activities within UMC Utrecht will not be sufficiently aligned with the collaborations that are signed.
+This could also put pressure on our position as an innovative medical science center. |

-4 | Digitalization: A large part of the change agenda is based on the further digitalization of healthcare (digital unless).
-The risk is that, due to the lack of an automation strategy to support this transformation, the necessary steps cannot be taken that the Healthcare of Tomorrow requires from us.
-And that this strategy will does not lead to the intended improvement of efficiency. |
+4 | Digitalization: A large part of the change agenda is based on the ongoing digitalization of healthcare (digital, unless).
+IT dependency brings the risk that we will not be able to take the necessary steps that the Healthcare of Tomorrow requires of us.
+And that this strategy will not lead to the intended improvement of efficiency. |

-5 | Efficiency targets: If operational and support processes are insufficiently covered by existing financing flows and the cost level cannot be lowered fast enough, there is a risk that there will be too little scope left for essential innovation (for example through research and education) and that financial frameworks of large projects will be exceeded.
-This has an impact on the sustainability task, building-renovation task, and transformation task (for example through lack of investments in staff). |
+5 | Efficiency targets: Operational and support processes must sufficiently be covered by existing financial flows and the cost level must be lowered fast.
+This introduces the risk that there will be too little scope left for essential innovation (including through research and education) and that the financial frameworks of large projects will be exceeded.
+This has an impact on our sustainability task, building-renovation task, and transformation task (for example through lack of investments in staff). |

 6 | Supply chain: The supply chain of UMC Utrecht is vulnerable.
-Not only are certain suppliers unable to make (affordable) deliveries due to shortages or sustainable alternatives in line with sustainability goals are not available.
-It could also lead to delays in (primary) processes and projects that are essential for UMC Utrecht.
-In addition there is a great dependency on a few large suppliers. |
+Not only are certain suppliers unable to make (affordable) deliveries due to shortages, there is also a lack of sustainable alternatives that are in line with sustainability goals.
+This could also lead to delays in (primary) processes and projects that are essential for UMC Utrecht.
+In addition, there is a great dependency on a few large suppliers. |

 7 | Cyber incidents: The risk of attacks from outside UMC Utrecht (DDos, ransomware) keeps growing.
-The security of data, but also guarantees of continuity (availability of data and systems) is becoming increasingly important as the importance of automation becomes bigger.
-In addition, there is a risk that laws and regulations may not be complied with. |
+Measures to increase data security, but also guarantees of continuity (availability of data and systems), are becoming increasingly important with the growing importance of automation.
+There is also the risk of not complying with laws and regulations (e.g. NIS2). |

-8 | Climate change & Sustainability: Not meeting the targets of the Dutch Climate Act and the Green Deal for Sustainable Healthcare could potentially have far-reaching consequences.
-In the long term a failure to meet these could impact our ability to attract funding (for example for building renovations), to retain people in the organization who are necessary to implement the strategy, and to find network partners.
+8 | Climate change & Sustainability: The consequences of not meeting the targets of the Dutch Climate Act and the Green Deal for Sustainable Healthcare could potentially be far-reaching.
+In the long term a failure to meet these could impact our ability to attract funding (for example for building renovations), retain people in the organization who are necessary to implement the strategy, and find network partners.
 Eventually, climate damage could create an additional demand for healthcare. |

 (Expected) impact of risks on results or financial positions